 Pittsburgh has some of the top high schools in the state according to US News.
-The closest 6-12 school is the Obama International Academy – which is located just 1/4 mile south of Highland Park.
+The closest 6-12 school is the Obama Academy of International Studies – which is located just 1/4 mile south of Highland Park.
 The Obama Academy is magnet school with an accredited International Baccalaureate program.
 In 2012, Obama Academy graduates were accepted into 55 colleges and universities including CMU, Pitt, Penn State, University of Pennsylvania and many other well respected institutions.
 Graduates can earn up to a full year of college credit though the IB diploma and up to $40,000 in Pittsburgh Promise Scholarship money for in state tuition.
 Visit Obama Eagle the for a glimpse into the school.Many Highland Park students attend magnet schools, charter schools and cyber schools.
 These schools are public, they do not charge tuition, and any Pittsburgh student can apply.
-Nearby magnet K-5 schools include Dilworth (Arts), Fulton (French), Liberty (Spanish) and Linden (German, Chinese).
-The Urban League also runs a K-5 charter school in East Liberty.
-K-8 schools include Montessori and the Environmental Charter School at Frick Park.
+Nearby magnet K-5 schools include Dilworth (Arts), Liberty (Spanish) and Linden (German, Chinese).

 The 6-12 magnet schools include the Pittsburgh School for Creative and Performing Arts, Sci-Tech and Obama International Academy.
 Allderdice offers a magnet engineering program.